tstanford/bookmark-homepage/project/feature.md

 - in admin view: show the time of the users last activity

-- in admin view: when adding a user with a duplicate username, show an error rather than silently shallowing the 500 response.
+- in admin view: when adding a user with a duplicate username, show an error rather than silently swallowing the 500 response.

-- in admin view: change any password

 - in admin view: delete a user

-- in admin view: edit a user.

 - create some basic react tests and run them as part of pipeline